 How many washes do you think it takes for your clothes to start losing their color?
 Well, I’m sure it’s a lot shorter than we’d hope!
 One of the many great reasons for wearing bamboo clothing is that bamboo fiber requires less color dye than cotton and similar materials.

 On top of that, it’s also able to retain these colors longer, so your clothes will stay looking sharp longer if they’re made out of bamboo.
 That’s great because it’s eco-friendly by not requiring as much dye and it increases the reuse of the clothing.
 Bamboo clothing for the win-win!

 8. Fashionable Year-Round

-Not only that, but there are a lot more eco-friendly clothing brands out there that are now providing bamboo clothing, which means the creativity of fashion designers will flourish resulting in more seasonal bamboo clothing that look great.
-I don’t know about you, but I’m looking forward to bamboo taking a front row seat to the future of our clothing fabric.
+Not only that, but there are a lot more eco-friendly clothing brands out there that are now providing bamboo clothing, which means the creativity of fashion designers will flourish resulting in more seasonal bamboo clothing that looks great.
+I don’t know about you, but I’m looking forward to bamboo taking a front-row seat to the future of our clothing fabric.